bvanrijn/solarized.css/README.md

 * Bootstrap '.alert'-esque alert messages
 * Code blocks
 * Quotes
-* A Solarized Light version
+* A Solarized Light inspired version of solarized.css

 ## How do I use Solarized.css on my website?